Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: Introduction

 It is worth starting the analysis with a non-dimensionalization of coordinates.
 Scaling the spanwise length by $L_2/(2\pi)$, the streamwise length by $UL_2^2/(4\pi^2D_M)$, and time by $L_2^2/(4\pi^2D_M)$, results in the following dimensionless PDE:

-defined over a domain $-\infty < x_1 <+\infty $, and $0\le x_2<2\pi$, with periodic boundary conditions in the $x_2$ direction. $\epsilon=2\pi D_M/(L_2U)$ is the only dimensionless parameter of the problem.
-For the present, we consider the case of $\epsilon=0$, corresponding to the limit of large Peclet number, which is adequate for capturing the essence of the problem.
+defined over a domain $-\infty < x_1 <+\infty $, and $0\le x_2<2\pi$, with periodic boundary conditions in the $x_2$ direction. $\epsilon=2\pi D_M/(L_2U)$ is the only dimensionless parameter of the problem, representing an inverse Peclet number, Pe.
+Here, we introduce our mathematical tools and analyses considering only the regime of large Pe, and for a simplified version of the microscopic equation, in which we neglect the last term on the right hand side of (\ref{eq:ndtaylor}) with the intention of keeping this pedagogical toy problem brief.
+Later, we will present a more complex example in which finite $\epsilon$ effects are considered.

 Figure~\ref{fig:fig1}.c shows an example solution to this problem.
 The macroscopic average of this solution, $\overline{c}$, is shown in Figure~\ref{fig:fig1}.d.
 The evolution equation for $\overline{c}$ can be derived by applying the averaging operator to Equation~(\ref{eq:ndtaylor}).
 In the averaging process, the first term on the right hand side of (\ref{eq:ndtaylor}) vanishes due to periodic boundary conditions.
-Considering $\epsilon=0$, the averaged equation is
+Considering the aforementioned simplification, the averaged equation can be written as

 The first term in~(\ref{eq:ndtayloravg}) is already closed as seen before, while the second term involves an unclosed product.
 Next, we derive an approximate closure to this equation following Taylor's approach.
 Although Taylor did not examine zero-mean harmonic parallel flows, we still refer to the solutions presented in this section as Taylor's solution.